-The Properties are in the exploration stage only and, to date, no mineral resources or mineral reserves have been identified.
-Development of the Properties will follow only if favourable exploration results are obtained.
+The Company's properties are in the exploration stage only and, to date, no mineral resources or mineral reserves have been identified.
+Development of the Company's properties will follow only if favourable exploration results are obtained.
 The business of exploration for minerals and mining involves a high degree of risk.
 Few properties that are explored are ultimately developed into producing mines.
 There is no assurance that any mineral resources or mineral reserves will be identified or developed.
 The long-term profitability of the Company's operations will in part be directly related to the costs and success of its exploration programs, which may be affected by a number of factors.